 Red Lodge Clay Center Long-Term Resident 2011-12

 I am interested in the phenomenon of how we look and shop for objects.
 Once the requirements of fit, occasion, and agency have all been established, (a size 11 running shoe that wears comfortably, for example), to what degree are we further attracted to the point of purchase?
-Is it the pattern of the shirt, the cut of the dress, or the color of the shoe that makes us want to own that object, or is it simply a matter of cost and convenience?
-This avenue of inquiry has led me to specific changes in how I approach the use of color, imagery, pattern, and form.
+Is it the pattern of the shirt, the cut of the dress, or the color of the phone that makes us want to own that object?
+Or is it simply a matter of cost and convenience?